TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="EC2"></a>
 ## SnappyData EC2 Scripts

-The `snappy-ec2` script enables users to quickly launch and manage SnappyData clusters on Amazon EC2.
-You can also configure the individual nodes of the cluster by providing properties in specific configuration files, which the script reads before launching the cluster.
+The SnappyData EC2 scripts enable you to quickly launch and manage SnappyData clusters on Amazon EC2 instances.
+They also allow you to provide custom configuration for the cluster via SnappyData configuration files, before launching the cluster.

-The `snappy-ec2` script has been derived from the `spark-ec2` script available in [Apache Spark 1.6](https://github.com/apache/spark/tree/branch-1.6/ec2).
+The `snappy-ec2` script is the entry point for these EC2 scripts and is derived from the `spark-ec2` script available in [Apache Spark 1.6](https://github.com/apache/spark/tree/branch-1.6/ec2).

 The scripts are available on GitHub in the [snappy-cloud-tools repository](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/aws/ec2) and also as a **.tar.gz** file on [the release page](https://github.com/SnappyDataInc/snappy-cloud-tools/releases) file.

 !!!
 Note
-	The EC2 script is under development.
-Feel free to try it out and provide your feedback.
+	The EC2 scripts are provided on an experimental basis.
+Feel free to try it out and provide your feedback as via GitHub issues.

 This section covers the following:
 *	[Prerequisites](#EC2prereq)
 *	[Deploying SnappyData Cluster with EC2 Scripts](#launchclusterec2script)